onecloudemoji/C.A.P.S.U.L.E.S./README.md

 A two script kit to build a domain controller, then add the necessary groups, users and permissions to practice some ACL abuse and edges you might miss in BloodHound.
 Drop in as user 1 for an assumed breach or combine with the 'UNCLE' kit to use responder and collect hashes from outside.

 ## UNCLE
 A short script that will add a scheulded task to force a specified user to check for a non existant UNC share at a periodic interval.
-Presently leverages users from the ACL Abuse kit, changing these as required.
+Presently leverages users from the ACL Abuse kit, change these as required.